-By using interactive presentations you will WOW your students, and show them that you are using the latest applications to make your classes great.
-This will most definitely keep your students coming back for more classes with you J.
+By using interactive presentations you will WOW your students, and pique their interest with the latest applications.
+This will most definitely keep your students coming back for more of your classes.

-Have you come across one of these awesome interactive phonemic charts yet?
-If not, click on the link here and give it a go!
+Have you ever come across one of these awesome interactive phonemic charts?
+If not, follow this link and give it a go!
 It’s a brilliant way to help your students practice their pronunciation.
 You can use it in class to correct pronunciation errors and also get your students to practice between classes.

-One tip to using phonemic charts in class, as a way to correct, is to set up a Google doc or Word doc for example, with a table of two columns – the title the first column ‘The word you mispronounced’, and the second column ‘phonemic spelling’.
+One tip to using phonemic charts in class, as a way to correct, is to set up a Google or Word doc.
+Divide it into two columns – the title the first column ‘The word you mispronounced’, and the second column ‘phonemic spelling’.
 You then use this to help the student see where their mistake was made and later spell it out using the interactive phonemic chart.
 By getting your student to listen to the correct way and practice, you’ll be helping them master their English.
 A simple, but REALLY effective tool for your classes.
 Well worth a try.

 We’ve found that all of these tools add fun and engaging activities to classes, and we are sure they will for you too.
 Give them a go, and if you like them, and your students like them, then spread the word!